NetworkTheoryAppliedResearchInstitute/aol/README.md

 ### For Theological Engagement

-Focus on these documents:
+Focus on these documents: <br>
-**Reading "Ruach" as Character** - Demonstrates how to reinterpret supernatural language as describing observable patterns **The Energy-Recursion Framework** - Provides complete reinterpretation of biblical narrative through thermodynamic principles, including analysis of sin as negative recursion and Jesus as exemplar of positive recursion
+- **Reading "Ruach" as Character** - Demonstrates how to reinterpret supernatural language as describing observable patterns
+- **The Energy-Recursion Framework** - Provides complete reinterpretation of biblical narrative through thermodynamic principles, including analysis of sin as negative recursion and Jesus as exemplar of positive recursion
-**Faith, Resurrection, and Cosmic-Scale Hypothesis Testing** - Explores faith as commitment to multi-generational investigation and resurrection as achievable through understanding consciousness
+- **Faith, Resurrection, and Cosmic-Scale Hypothesis Testing** - Explores faith as commitment to multi-generational investigation and resurrection as achievable through understanding consciousness

 ### For Scientific/Philosophical Engagement